 Mr. Lewis has been employed as the Company's Chief Uranium Marketing since March 31, 2021.
 Pursuant to his employment agreement, Mr. Lewis is paid an annual base salary of Cdn\$200,000 (effective March 1, 2022, it was amended to reflect an increase in his base salary to Cdn\$205,000, and effective February 1, 2024, it was amended to reflect an increase in his base salary to Cdn\$220,631) and is reimbursed for all reasonable expenses incurred in the course of performing his duties as the Company's Chief Uranium Marketing.
+Effective April 1, 2025, Mr. Lewis voluntarily agreed to a temporary deferment of 50% of his salary until the Company's financial position improves.

 Mr. Lewis' employment may be terminated for any reason by the Company, other than for cause, upon thirty (30) days written notice (the "Contractual Notice Period") from the Company.
-In such event, Mr. Lewis will be entitled to a severance package of a lump sum payment equal to 5% of his base salary for each continuous 12-month period of Mr. Lewis's service with the Company.
+In such event, Mr.

+Lewis will be entitled to a severance package of a lump sum payment equal to 5% of his base salary for each continuous 12-month period of Mr. Lewis's service with the Company.
 The employment agreement and Mr. Lewis's employment may be terminated on notice by Mr. Lewis to the Company for any reason, or for no reason, upon thirty (30) days written notice of resignation to the Company.
 In such event, Mr. Lewis will not be entitled to receive the severance compensation set forth above.
 However, Mr. Lewis will be entitled to payment of his base salary and expenses until the date of termination after which notice was given, or alternatively a lump sum payment in lieu of the Contractual Notice Period.